No, you don’t have to read that again. This week I am talking to men out there, and the women who have close male relationships in their lives.

 Prostate problems are very common, especially in men over 50.
 As men get older, their prostate enlarges, and it’s important to identify any worrying signs as prostate cancer is the most common cancer amongst men.

 In this post, I will talk about prostate enlargement, prostate cancer and prostatitis, and as always, foods that are good and foods to avoid or have in moderation.

-So what is the prostate and what does it do?
+What is the prostate and what does it do?